 The study is still not completely finalized because there are many types of probiotics found in food so it is yet to decide what type is most useful.

 There is another study based on tea.
 The evidence is not clear but it says drinking black tea, green, or oolong tea may help in relieving the sufferers.
 One more research says omega 3 fatty acids in fish and fish oil greatly fight against inflammation and it can become a good way to help eczema sufferer.

 It is extremely important to take the Doctors advice before completely terminating some specific food from your life because there is no doubt that enjoying plenty of fruits, vegetables, low-fat dairy, and whole grain is good for your overall health.

 Another important thing is to moisturize the affected area regularly with Nut oil, food derivatives and natural ingredients replacing the lost moisture is the number factor when dealing with eczema.

-I hope this blog has given you some ‘food for thought’ ( pardon the pun ) I would suggest you look into how foods affect eczema in more detail and try isolate any foods that affect your condition.
-Remember, eczema is a very case specifc condition and what will work for you, may not work for others.
-Always consult your Doctor before trying and new treatments.
+I hope this blog has given you some ‘food for thought’ ( pardon the pun ) I would suggest you look into how foods affect eczema in more detail and try to isolate any foods that affect your condition.
+Remember, eczema is a very case-specific condition and what will work for you, may not work for others.
+Always consult your Doctor before trying any new treatments.

 We hope this article on: can foods trigger an eczema flare-up?
 Helps